9th Floor, 82 Elizabeth Street

 1. Lay solid foundations for Board and Management

 The Board of Directors has the over-all responsibility for the management and governance of the Company.
 The Board sets and implements the objectives and strategy of the Company.
-The management company assists in carrying out these tasks and also provides day to day administration services.
+The Executive Director, Company Secretary and consultants carry out these tasks in addition to the general administration of the Company’s operations.

-The Board reviews the reports of the management company on the operational and financial performance of the Company.
-There are no formal statements as to the delegated authority of management.
-However the Board reviews all operations of the Company and monitors and manages business risk, and ensures adherence to appropriate ethical standards.
+The Board reviews the operational and financial performance of the Company.
+The Board has not delegated authority, rather it is actively involved in all operations of the Company and monitors and manages business risk, and ensures adherence to appropriate ethical standards.

 2. Structure of the Board